jsdelivrbot/LukeHarrison.net/dev/html/partials/My-Articles/2017-07-21-web-designer-magazine-website-theming-with-css-variables-and-web-storage-api/copy.md

 > *In the UK, Web Designer Magazine is usually available in places like WHSmiths or any other half-decent newsagents.
 You can also [order it online](https://www.myfavouritemagazines.co.uk/web-designer-print-back-issues/web-designer-issue-264/).*

 Have any follow-up questions about the tutorial, or just want to clarify any of the steps?
 Feel free to post in the comments below or shoot me over an [email](http://www.lukeharrison.net/contact).

+**Update** - The full tutorial is now available to read on CreativeBloq.
+[Check it out](http://www.creativebloq.com/how-to/set-up-site-theming-with-css-variables).